yoursunny/NDNts/pkg/rdr/README.md

 This package is part of [NDNts](https://yoursunny.com/p/NDNts/), Named Data Networking libraries for the modern web.

-This package implements metadata publishing and retrieval using [Realtime Data Retrieval (RDR) protocol](https://redmine.named-data.net/projects/ndn-tlv/wiki/RDR).
+*Realtime Data Retrieval (RDR) protocol* is renamed to [Metadata Retrieval Protocol](https://redmine.named-data.net/projects/ndn-tlv/wiki/Metadata).
+This package is deprecated in favor of `@ndn/metadata`.